VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 Note that if our alternative hypothesis was instead two-sided, as in \\(\mu_B \neq \mu_A\\), the p-value would instead be \\(P(|Z| \geq |\hat{z}|)\\).

-For our hypothesis test we can compute the p-value in Python as follows (adapted from [A/B testing and the Z-test](https://bytepawn.com/ab-testing-and-the-ztest.html)):
+We can compute the p-value in Python as follows (adapted from [A/B testing and the Z-test](https://bytepawn.com/ab-testing-and-the-ztest.html)):

 ```python
 import numpy as np